tennyson18/tennyson18/README.md

 - 🤝 I’m looking for help with **Mentorship**

-- 📝 I sometimes write articles on [LinkedIn and Medium - https://medium.com/@odunjoben](LinkedIn and Medium - https://medium.com/@odunjoben)
+- 📝 I sometimes write articles on LinkedIn and Medium.

 - 📫 How to reach me **odunjoben@gmail.com**